 My principal research and teaching is in American legal and constitutional history.
 These interdisciplinary fields overlap heavily with social and cultural history, and for my first book, Slave Patrols: Law and Violence in Virginia and the Carolinas (2001), intersected with the history of slavery and race before 1865.
 My temporal focus is on American history prior to 1865, particularly the eighteenth century; this period forms the setting for my current monograph on legal professionals in Boston, Philadelphia and Charleston.
 I have taught a wide variety of courses, including: Colonial America; Colonial Women's History; Revolutionary America; the Old South; the Civil War; English Legal History; the Atlantic World; Historical Methods; and Historiography.
 My graduate students have worked on a variety of American and Atlantic World topics, including women's history, newspapers and readership, the early American navy, British politics of the Georgian period, religion and the Bill of Rights, the Florida and Northwest Territories, and antebellum legal history.
-I am a member of the AHA, SHA, OAH and ASLH as well as the Massachusetts Bar Association.

 Recent and Forthcoming Publications

 "State Constitutions, 1776-1800: New States Teach the Old Some Different Tricks,” in The Revolutionary Constitution, or the Constitution Born of Revolution, eds.
 Marie-Elisabeth Baudoin and Marie Bolton (University of Auvergne Law School, forthcoming).

 The Blackwell Companion to American Legal History, co-edited with Alfred Brophy (Wiley-Blackwell, 2013).

 Signposts: New Directions in Southern Legal History, co-edited with Patricia Minter (University of Georgia Press, 2013).